 You can end up with a challenge defeated, in a perpetual battle or compromise of wills, or, you can have a teammate that you will learn from everyday, and vice versa.

 From basic training all of the way to optional pursuits like agility, the mindset has always been that we need to change who a terrier fundamentally is in order to succeed.
-I have seen many successful agility terrier handlers use this as their goal, and naturally, it also becomes a part of their accomplishment.
-The two main outcomes usually observed in competitive agility are the terrier who is taught to think less (and to focus mostly on physical drive), or the terrier who is taught mostly to think (and to lessen natural physical drive).
-The terrier taught to turn his mind off chases his handler through runs, and runs manically and in overdrive.
+I have seen many successful agility terrier handlers use this as their goal, and it also becomes a part of their accomplishment.
+The two main outcomes usually observed in competitive agility are the terrier who is taught to think less (and to focus on physical drive), or the terrier who is taught mostly to think (and to lessen their natural physical drive).
+The terrier taught to turn his mind off chases his handler through runs, runs manically in a state of overdrive, and often lacks control.
 The terrier taught only to think runs methodically and carefully, his body moving tentatively and often slowly.
-I don’t think most realize it often becomes an either/or of mind or body.
-My dream has been to channel both parts of my terrier in agility.
-These working parts are so different on a terrier, that we often struggle just focusing on figuring out how to channel one at a time (hence how we end up in the either/or area).
-On the long road towards trying, Miles was full terrier mind and body.
-I made sure that when my attempts at juggling failed, that I fell and Miles didn’t.
-If he had, it would’ve defeated the purpose of my dream.
+I don’t think most realize it can often become an either/or of mind or body.
+My dream has been to channel both parts of my wild terrier in agility.
+These parts are so different on a terrier, that we often struggle just focusing on figuring out how to channel one at a time (hence how we end up in the either/or area).
+On the long road towards trying, Miles was full terrier mind and body!
+Over the years, I worked hard to make sure that when my attempts at juggling these two parts failed, that I fell and Miles didn’t.
 Frequently in times past, agility competitors asked me, “How do you stand the disappointment?
 If I could get through half of what you do with a smile on your face, I’d be better for it.”
 I guess this post is, in a way, my answer.

 Welsh Terriers were bred to think for themselves, and to question everything.
-They are fiercely independent and stubborn problem solvers.
-The very traits that make the breed who they are, are usually seen by us as being incompatible towards living harmoniously with them as companions, and those very traits are certainly seen as contrary to success in competitive agility.
+The more true to breed, the more fiercely independent and stubborn problem solvers they are.
+The very traits that make the breed who they are, are usually seen by us as being incompatible towards living harmoniously with them as companions.
+These traits are also seen as being highly contrary to success in competitive agility.

-I am really proud of our accomplishments on paper this year (next post!), but even more so, I am proud of being brave, putting Miles first, and having faith in my dream.
-It has paid off for me and Miles, and I think what I’ve learned will help absolutely anyone achieve goals with their terriers, at any level.
+I am really proud of our accomplishments on paper this year (see here!), but most of all, I am proud of being brave, putting Miles first, and believing our team.
+It has paid off for me and Miles, and I think what I’ve learned will help absolutely anyone achieve goals with a terrier, at any level.

 If I can run a Welsh Terrier through 164 perfect-score runs in the top level of agility in just one year, without dampening his spirit and fully enjoying who he is, then anything is truly possible.